Maths

 At Carclaze, our curriculum has been planned and implemented to ensure that every child has a sound understanding of the intricacies of mathematics.
 We aim for children to leave our school equipped with the mathematical skills and knowledge to enable them to thrive in life.

-We teach the National Curriculum, using Power Maths to deliver daily mathematics lessons.
-The objectives in each block are broken down into a series of carefully planned small steps which the teachers use to recap the learning and move the children on through the curriculum.
+We teach the National Curriculum, using White Rose planning and Power Maths resources to deliver daily mathematics lessons.
+The objectives in each block are broken down into a series of carefully planned small steps which the teachers use to recap prior learning and move the children on through the curriculum.

 Our aspiration is for every child to see themselves as a mathematician - demonstrating a confident attitude towards tackling problems both in and out of the classroom and understanding the importance of maths in the wider world.